24jainnikita/ChefAI/README.md

 ### 👁️ Vision-Based Ingredient Recognition
 Upload or **capture a live photo** of your ingredients.
 Gemini Vision returns a structured, **editable** ingredient list (with quantities) that flows into the *same* recommendation pipeline.

-### 🤖 AI Companion (Chef Mimi)
+### 🤖 Multimodal AI Companion (Chef Mimi)
-An animated mascot chat assistant that understands **natural language** (*"I have rice and egg, something quick"*), auto-fills filters, and triggers a search — with a built-in local parser so it works even when AI is unavailable.
+The single entry point to ChefAI.
+Chef Mimi accepts **text, voice (Web Speech API), vision, and free-form conversation**, and a pure-JS **intent classifier** understands ingredients, dish cravings, and discovery requests — *"I want noodles"*, *"something quick"*, *"what should I cook?"* — instead of failing.
+It **switches modes automatically** between Discovery and Cooking based on what you ask, keeps chat history with clear dividers, and works even when AI is unavailable.

 ### 👩‍🍳 Cooking Assistant
-Once you open a recipe, the companion switches into cooking mode: substitutions, healthier/vegan versions, serving scaling, spice tuning, step explanations, storage, reheating and side-dish ideas — all grounded in the selected recipe.
+Open a recipe and the companion enters cooking mode: substitutions, healthier/vegan versions, serving scaling, spice tuning, step explanations, storage, reheating and side-dish ideas — all grounded in the selected recipe.
+Ask *"suggest another recipe"* and it returns to Discovery automatically.

 ### ✨ AI Custom Recipe Generation
 The **final fallback**.
 When no recipe scores well, ChefAI offers (never forces) a freshly generated recipe built from *your* ingredients, cached to avoid repeat API calls, and rendered in the same card/modal as every other recipe.